-The services you receive can vary depending on where you live, the type and size of your property and what your agreement with us says.
+The services you receive can vary depending on where you live, the type and size of your home and what your agreement with us says.
 Typical service charges could include:

-- Grounds maintenance (including grass cutting and looking after planted areas) - Cleaning communal areas (including the removal of dumped rubbish) - ► The lighting of communal areas - Providing insurance for apartment blocks (homeowners only) - Providing water, electricity and gas to communal areas.
+- Grounds maintenance

+- Cleaning communal areas

+- The lighting of communal areas

+- Providing insurance for apartment blocks

+- Providing water, electricity and gas to communal areas.